• Skip to primary navigation

 Instructions

 • Heat oil in a skillet over medium-high heat.
-Once hot, add the onion and minced garlic and sauté for a couple of minutes until the onion is transparent.
+Once hot, add the onion and minced garlic, and sauté for a couple of minutes, until the onion is translucent.

-• Add the beans and cook for about 2 more minutes, allowing them to absorb some of the flavors of the onion.
+• Add the beans and cook for about 2 more minutes, allowing them to absorb some of the onion's flavors.

-• Stir in the cooked rice and pour the bean broth in the skillet.
+• Stir in the cooked rice and pour the bean liquid into the skillet.
 Keep cooking for about 5 minutes, until everything is hot.
 Season with salt and add oregano and cumin (if using)

 Notes